-The Citizen and Immigration (CIC) issue study permits to all students who want to study in Canada.
+The Citizen and Immigration (CIC) issues study permits to all students who want to study in Canada.
 Students also receive an offer from an accredited university.
 Further, this study permit alone is not enough to let students enter Canada.
-Students may be required to possess either a visitor visa or an electronic travel authorization (eTA).
-The Canadian government has made it easier to obtain a Canadian student visa for Indians along with students of some selective countries by simplifying various mechanisms to ensure quick and faster processing of visa applications.
+They may require to possess either a visitor visa or an electronic travel authorization (ETA).
+The Canadian government has made it easier to obtain a Canadian student visa for Indians as well as for students of some other countries.
+This will ensure quick and faster processing of visa applications.

-Despite that, the percentage of student study visa rejection rate is reported to be around 25-30% annually.
+Despite that, the percentage of student study visa rejection rate shows around 25-30% annually.
 This rate of study visa rejection has increased due to the ever-growing popularity of Canadian universities among international students.
 Since the number of visa applications is far more than the admission capacity of these universities, applicants with good academic records have received rejection too.

 This Blog Includes:

 New IELTS Requirements for Canada SDS

 - IELTS requirements for Canada SDS will change starting on August 10, 2023, according to IRCC.

 - IELTS test takers utilizing the SDS program will now have to achieve an overall 6.0 band in order to be accepted.